swpark0413/besiw/README.md

 ### Citation
 -------

-If you use the bisec package in your research, please cite the following paper:
+If you use the `besiw` package in your research, please cite the following paper:

 - Seongmin Kim, Kwangmin Lee, Sewon Park, and Jaeyong Lee.
   Eigenstructure inference for high-dimensional covariance with generalized shrinkage inverse-Wishart prior.